varnish/api-gateway-benchmarks/README.md

 # API Gateway Benchmarks

-Status: Work in progress.

 This project aims to provide a complete set of tools needed to do simple performance comparisons in the API manager/gateway space.
 It is inspired by the great [Framework Benchmarks project](https://github.com/TechEmpower/FrameworkBenchmarks) by [TechEmpower](https://www.techempower.com/benchmarks/).

 ## About

-The goal of this project is to make it easy to reproduce performance comparisons of different HTTP based API gateway/manager products.
+This repository contains configuration that makes it easy for everyone to reproduce performance comparisons of different HTTP based API gateway/manager products.
 The configuration and tests are open source, and contributions are encouraged.

-To simplify the tests, three roles are defined: *consumer*, *gateway* and *webserver*.
+To simplify the tests suite, three roles are defined: *consumer*, *gateway* and *webserver*.
 Each of the roles have a simple specification, which makes it easy to swap software components for the different roles.
+It is also easy to add clonfiguration for new software components.

 To run a performance test, each role must be filled by exactly one software component.